-The School is a division of a nonprofit corporation.
-Revenue of the School is derived primarily from other governmental entities.
+The School is a nonprofit corporation whose revenue is derived primarily from other governmental entities.
 The School is exempt from income taxes under Section 501(c)(3) of the Internal Revenue Code.
 Accordingly, no provision for income taxes has been made in these basic financial statements.